Constrained Submodular Optimization for Vaccine Design: Methods

 We define $\bindspmhc{p}{m}$ as a random event in a probability space of beliefs that peptide $p$ is presented by MHC genotype $m$.
-We use the well established neural network based model NetMHCpan4.1 \cite{reynisson2020netmhcpan} to generate predictions that we use to derive $\prob(\bindspmhc{p}{m})$.
+We use well established state-of-the-art neural network based models (NetMHCpan4.1 and NetMHCpanII4.0 \cite{reynisson2020netmhcpan}) to generate predictions that we use to derive $\prob(\bindspmhc{p}{m})$.
 We will assume that the derived beliefs are independent (although it is sufficient to assume $k$-wise independence, and only between events that share a genotype - see Section \ref{sec-framework-intro}).
-While this may not necessarily be true for closely related sequences, we circumvent this by constraining our designs such that they do not contain closely related sequences (see Section \ref{sec-constraints-card-pair}).
+While this may not necessarily be true for closely related sequences, we circumvent this by constraining our designs so that they do not contain closely related sequences (see Section \ref{sec-constraints-card-pair}).

+There are two classes of MHC molecules that we need to design our vaccine to bind to.
+However, due to molecular differences between the two molecules the peptides they bind are largely disjoint.
+We can therefore simplify the problem to that of producing two separate designs, one for Class I MHCs and one for Class II MHCs.
+NetMHCpan4.1 provides predictions between peptides and Class I MHCs while NetMHCIIpan4.0 provides predictions between peptides and Class II MHCs.
+For simplicity, we will refer to these predictors together as NetMHCpan.

-We will focus on designing a peptide vaccine that is robustly displayed on the Class I MHC molecules.
-We define an MHC genotype to be a set of 3-6 alleles.
-NetMHCpan4.1 and provides binding predictions between peptides and individual alleles rather than genotypes.
-To attain credences for whether a peptide is displayed by a genotype, we assume independence between our beliefs that the peptides are displayed by individual alleles, which gives the following:
+Having fixed our class of interest, we then define an MHC genotype to be a set of 3-6 distinct alleles.
+NetMHCpan provides binding predictions between peptides and individual alleles rather than genotypes, so to attain credences for whether a peptide is displayed by a genotype we assume independence between our beliefs that the peptides are displayed by individual alleles and compute the credence as the following:

-Where $c_{p,x}$ is the credence for binding between peptide $p$ and a specific allele $x$.
+Where $c_{p,x}$ is the credence for binding between a peptide $p$ and a specific allele $x$.